Topology change, emergent symmetries and compact star matter: Abstract

 \section{Abstract}

 Topology effects have being extensively studied and confirmed in strongly correlated condensed matter physics.
-In the large color number limit of QCD, baryons can be regarded as topological objects---skyrmions---and the baryonic matter can be regarded as a skyrmion matter.
-We review in this paper the generalized effective field theory for dense compact-star matter constructed with the robust inputs obtained from the skyrmion approach to dense nuclear matter, relying to possible ``emergent" scale and local flavor symmetries at high density.
+In the limit of large number of colors, baryons can be regarded as topological objects---skyrmions---and the baryonic matter can be regarded as a skyrmion matter.
+We review in this paper the generalized effective field theory for dense compact-star matter constructed with the robust inputs obtained from the skyrmion approach to dense nuclear matter, relying on possible ``emergent" scale and local flavor symmetries at high density.
 All nuclear matter properties from the saturation density $n_0$ up to several times $n_0$ can be fairly well described.
 A uniquely novel---and unorthdox---feature of this theory is the precocious appearance of the pseudo-conformal sound velocity $v^2_{s}/c^2 \approx 1/3$, with the non-vanishing trace of the energy momentum tensor of the system.
 The topology change encoded in the density scaling of low energy constants is interpreted as the quark-hadron continuity in the sense of Cheshire Cat Principle (CCP) at density $\gsim 2n_0$ in accessing massive compact stars.
-We confront the approach with the data from GW170817 and GW190425.
+We confront the approach with the data from GW170817 and GW190425. \\ \\ \textbf{Keywords: } Topology change; emergent symmetry; compact star matter; gravitational wave.